top of page

 It is very difficult for normally sighted people to imagine how a child with CVI sees and perceives his/her environment.
 Yet it is vital for team members of a child with CVI to try to imagine the child’s visual world in order to help provide meaning, support and cohesion to the child’s visual experiences (Hyvärinen, 2004; Lueck, 2005).

-Our 6 day Professional Development training has been put together to equip professionals to identify, assess and support children with CVI through targeted intervention strategies.
+Our Online Professional Development training has been put together to equip professionals to identify, assess and support children with CVI through targeted intervention strategies.

 Click here for more information and to register for the training and/ or workshops: